bohanhou14/CLERC/README.md

-# Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation
+# Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation (Accepted to NAACL 2025 Findings)

 ## Introduction
 This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project - [CAP](https://case.law).
 Feel free to read our paper at [ArXiv](https://arxiv.org/pdf/2406.17186).